WEEE-Open/peracotta/README.md

   -b, --motherboard  GPU is integrated inside the motherboard

 With or without GUI (one argument optional):
-  -s, --short        enabled by default, this is the option you want if you
-                     want to copy-paste this output into the TARALLO 'Bulk Add' page
-  -l, --long         print longer output
   -i, --gui          launch GUI instead of using the terminal version
 ```